msr1k/git-wire/README.md

 Check sources depending on the definition of the `.gitwire`.

-If there are some differences, this command repots each of them all, and returns with exit code 1, otherwise returns with 0.
+If there are some differences, this command reports each of them all, and returns with exit code 1, otherwise returns with 0.

     $ git wire check